Catalpa bignonioides: Cultivation and uses

-It is widely grown as an ornamental tree.
+It is a fast-growing tree and widely grown as an ornamental tree.
 The catalpa has the distinction of bearing some of the showiest flowers of all the American native trees.
 Its value in this respect has long been recognized and it holds an assured place in the parks and gardens of all temperate countries.
 It has gained the Royal Horticultural Society's Award of Garden Merit, as has the gold-leafed cultivar C. bignonioides 'Aurea'.
 The purple-leaved hybrid Catalpa × erubescens 'Purpurea' syn.
 C. bignonioides 'Purpurea', has also achieved the award (confirmed 2017).

 It prefers moist soil and full sun.
 It is easily raised from seeds which germinate early in the first season.
 It also multiplies readily from cuttings.
 The tree is fairly free from fungal diseases and has few insect enemies.

 The wood is brittle and hard, but does not rot easily; it is used for fence posts and railroad ties.

 Catalpa bignonioides contains varying levels of iridoid glycosides that deter generalist herbivores, but which are tolerated by and concentrated in Ceratomia catalpae caterpillars.
 These caterpillars have a longstanding ecological relationship with the tree, and may defoliate a tree three or more times in a summer without killing it.
 Fishing enthusiasts prize the caterpillars as bait, particularly for catfish, and may freeze them for months after collecting them in the spring.

 It is one of two parents of the intergeneric hybrid tree × Chitalpa tashkentensis.
 The other parent is Chilopsis linearis.
 The cross was done by a Russian scientist in Tashkent, Uzbekistan.
 The hybrid is sterile and at least two crosses exist, 'White Cloud' and 'Pink Dawn'.